-The left table and the right table rows are split into windows (each window containing a part of the row partitions), and each window from the left table is joined against each window from the right table.
+The left table and the right table rows are split into windows (each window containing a part of the row partitions), and each window from the left table is joined to each window from the right table.

 Here is an example: If the join needs to create five windows from the left PPI table and two windows from the right PPI table, this will result in a product join of 5*2 windows: